department-of-veterans-affairs/vets-website/content/pages/life-insurance/index.md

   <div class="link">
     <a href="https://benefits.va.gov/INSURANCE/updatebene.asp"><b>Update Your Beneficiaries</b></a>
-    <p>Keep the information about who you want to receive your insurance proceeds up to date to make it easier for your family members to file a claim in their time of need.</p>
+    <p>Keep the information up to date about who you want to receive your insurance proceeds.
+This will make it easier for your family members to file a claim in their time of need.</p>
   </div>

   <div class="link">
     <a href="https://benefits.va.gov/INSURANCE/sglivgli.asp"><b>File a Claim for Benefits</b></a>
-    <p>Find out how to claim VA life insurance benefits, depending on your policy.</p>
+    <p>Find out how to claim VA life insurance benefits under your policy.</p>
   </div>

   <div class="link">